safe-global/safe-docs/README.md

 # 👋 Introduction

-Safe makes it easy for anyone to make and use accounts on the blockchain.
-These docs explain how to do this.
+Safe brings digital ownership of accounts to everyone by building universal and open contract standards for the custody of digital assets, data, and identity with the Safe ecosystem.
+These docs explain how to build with Safe.

 ### How to Read this Guide